saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 I want to compile ArangoDB under Windows.

-**Note:** For this recipe you need at least ArangoDB 2.4.
+**Note:** For this recipe you need at least ArangoDB 2.4; it also works for 2.5 and 2.6.
 For ArangoDB version before 2.4 look at the [old Compiling ArangoDB under Windows](CompilingUnderWindowsLegacy.md).

 ## Solution